knpuniversity/rest/knpu/episode1/project-routing.rst

 Project Routing
 ===============

-Ok, let's get start by `downloading`_ or `cloning`_ the CodeBattles project.
+Ok, let's get start by downloading (see the Download button for subscribers) or `cloning`_ the CodeBattles project.
 Now, follow the `README.md`_ file to get things working.
 It involves `downloading Composer`_ and installing the vendor libraries:

 .. code-block:: bash